kerichdev/kerichuu.space/content/index.md

 ---
-title: Welcome to Quartz
+title: Welcome to my personal rambling page :3
 ---

-This is a blank Quartz installation.
-See the [documentation](https://quartz.jzhao.xyz) for how to get started.
+I don't know how you found this place, probably from the fact that I plaster the link everywhere...

+### *Hiiii!!! :33 :3 :3*
+I'm glad to see you here.
+There will be content soon, so stay tuned.